Permissions

 solar Active 0 33m

-Note that namespaces are not yet assigned to the new tenant.
-The tenant owners are free to create their namespaces in a self-service fashion and without any intervention from Bill.
+Note that namespaces are not yet assigned to the new Tenant.
+The Tenant owners are free to create their namespaces in a self-service fashion and without any intervention from Bill.

-Once the new tenant solar is in place, Bill sends the login credentials to Alice.
+Once the new Tenant solar is in place, Bill sends the login credentials to Alice.
 Alice can log in using her credentials and check if she can create a namespace

 kubectl auth can-i create namespaces